I Don't Like Mondays (drama)

 I Don't Like Mondays (Ne volim ponedjeljak) is a drama by Bosnian writer Zlatko Topčić.
 It won the PEN Austrian Center Award.
 Its 2009 premiere, directed by Austrian theater director Christian Papke, was performed at the International Theatre Festival MESS.

-The play received great ratings from audiences and critics.
+The play received good reviews from critics.
 In 2010 the drama was published in German by Der Österreichische P.E.N.—Club, Vienna, and was printed in over eleven thousand copies.